vpolaris/isc-dhcp_with_glass/README.md

 ## [ISC-DHCP]

 DHCP Server is chrooted in one single directory : /isc-dhcp providing configuration, PID log device and output file for Rsyslog
-For more infromation see the my helper container used in the dockerfile : [Container for ISC-DHCP]:
+For more infromation see my helper container used in the dockerfile : [Container for ISC-DHCP]

 # [Glass] Features
 - Manage DHCP configuration with Snapshot each time we modify the dhcpd.conf (backup)